 6. Vanguard 500 Index Fund Admiral Shares

-Turnover tends to be low, as only a handful of stocks enter or leave the index in any given year.
-So it typically makes little to no capital gains distributions.
-This makes VFIAX an extremely tax-efficient option for taxable accounts.
-But again, if you primarily invest through your IRA, and your goal is simply to maximize performance, VFIAX makes a lot of sense in your IRA.
-(Though it is worth noting that VFIAX’s ETF share class, VOO, has no investment minimum and costs 1 basis point less in fees.)
+Turnover is traditionally low, as only a handful of stocks enter or leave the index in any given year, so VFIAX typically makes little to no capital gains distributions.
+That makes this Vanguard index fund an extremely tax-efficient option for taxable accounts.
+But again, if you primarily invest through your IRA, and your goal is simply to maximize performance, it still makes sense to own the S&P 500 in your IRA.

 Want to learn more about VFIAX?
 Check out the Vanguard provider site.